SSWConsulting/SSW.Rules.Content/rules/handle-noise-email/rule.md

 <!--endintro-->

-Emails that are automatically generated can quickly overload your inbox with less important message (E.g. Teams message, github, Azure Devops and etc)
+Emails that are automatically generated can quickly overload your inbox with less important messages e.g. notifications from Microsoft Teams, GitHub, Azure Devops, etc.

 ![Inbox with noise email](Inbox-with-noise-email.png)